handria-ntoanina/unity-ml-banana/README.md

 	* If using __Windows__,
 		* download swig for windows and add it the PATH of windows
 		* install Microsoft Visual C++ Build Tools
-	* the run these commands
+	* then run these commands
 	```bash
 	pip install gym
 	pip install gym[classic_control]